A Travel Price Comparison for Families, Couples, and Backpackers Malaga vs. Sao Paulo for Nightlife, Backpackers, Food, and Families

 A weekend in Malaga or Sao Paulo?

-You'll find live music and food around the beautiful destination of Malaga.
+You'll find live music and food around the historic destination of Malaga.
 The old town is one of the main draws for visitors.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This port city offers a variety of activities to choose from.

 Sao Paulo is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.